Canyon Records: History

 Prior to Changes, most of Canyon's sales were to the Native American community.
-With the release of Changes Canyon began to place this recording in gift shops, art galleries, and new age oriented retailers.
+With the release of Changes Canyon began to place this recording in gift shops, art galleries, and new age-oriented retailers.
 As it became clear that Nakai's music had significant cross-over potential in the gift/tourist and new age markets, Canyon began to build new distribution.
 The soothing, transporting quality of Nakai's flute music was instantly attractive, and for non-Native listeners, his recordings quickly defined Native American music.
 Nakai's music would lead the expansion of Native American music into mainstream retailing in the 1990s and Nakai would release more than thirty-five albums and publish a book with Canyon.

-The 1980s and 1990s also saw the growth of other styles of Native American music such as Pow-wow, peyote song, and contemporary fusions (rock, rap, new age) as the Native American community increased in population and acculturation.
-The non-Native community began to share greater interest in Native American culture, fueled by major media productions like Dances with Wolves, Geronimo: An American Legend, 500 Nations, and others.
+The 1980s and 1990s also saw the growth of other styles of Native American music such as Pow-wow, peyote song, and contemporary fusions (rock, hip-hop, new age) as the Native American community increased in population and acculturation.
+The non-Native community began to share greater interest in Native American culture, fueled by major media productions such as Dances with Wolves, Geronimo: An American Legend, 500 Nations, and others.

 In 1992, Boley sold Canyon to his long-time executive assistant, Robert Doyle and retired (Mary died in 1991, Ray would die in 2002).
 Canyon continued to develop its relationship with Nakai and both traditional and contemporary artists.
 In 2000, Canyon, needing more warehouse space, purchased its present location and acquired a commercial recording studio (Jack Miller Productions) while adding a website management and graphic design company (Nile Graphics).

 Canyon has earned the only two gold records for Native American music, both by Nakai, for Canyon Trilogy and Earth Spirit.
 Additionally, Canyon albums have received twenty-two Grammy nominations with one win for Primeaux & Mike's Bless the People.
 Canyon has won four INDIE Awards (the Grammy for independent record labels) as well as twenty-five Native American Music Awards (Nammies).

 Canyon has also developed new forms of Native American music by such artists as Louie Gonnie; Cheevers Toppah, Alex Smith & Kit Landry; Randy Wood; Jay & Tiinesha Begaye among many talented performers.
 Canyon also continues to work with artists in Pow-Wow music (Black Lodge, Northern Cree, Tha Tribe, Elk Soldier, Warscout) Native Church Music (Verdell Primeaux, Kevin Yazzie, Louie Gonnie, Gerald Primeaux) and chicken scratch (Thee Express, Southern Scratch).